amschel99/Data-Structures-JS/README.md

 }
 ```

-the above is a constructor function which can be called to create a Stack.
+Above is a constructor function which can be called to create a Stack.

 ##  Stack Methods